pycom/pycom-documentation/chapter/gettingstarted/installation/firmwaretool.md

 7. Reboot the device (button or power off then on), your device is now ready to use!

-{% hint style='danger' %}
-Make sure the **TX jumper** is present on your expansion board, as the jumpers sometimes come loose in the box during transport.
+If you are having any issues, make sure the **TX jumper** is present on your expansion board, as the jumpers sometimes come loose in the box during transport.
 Without this jumper, the updater will fail.
-{% endhint %}

 {% content "second" %}